JetBrains/kotlin-web-site/docs/reference/faq.md

 ### Is Kotlin extensible?

-We are planning on making it extensible in a few ways: from inline functions to annotations, type loaders and language quotations.
+We are planning on making it extensible in a few ways: from inline functions to annotations and type loaders.

 ### Can I embed my DSL into the language?